 CESI is working to strengthen the health sector in Europe and to ensure that high-quality, sustainable health care is guaranteed for Europe’s citizens.
 These goals can only be achieved by investing in people and by offering incentives to people to pursue a career in the health sector.

-• application and impacts of EU working time directive in the health sector
+• impacts of Brexit on health professionals of EU Member States working in the UK

-• potentially forthcoming European Directive on dangerous medicine: safety aspects of patients and healthcare professionals in the preparation and administration of dangerous medicines;
+• safety aspects of healthcare professionals in the preparation and administration of dangerous medicines

 Leadership of the Council